kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ***

 ### Comprehensive Statistics
-HKube shows detailed statistics between every node, which can be used to analyze the relationships between them.
+HKube shows detailed statistics on the flow between a pair of nodes, which can be used to analyze the relationships between them.
+To view the statistics, place your cursor over the flow between the nodes.
 By using the statistics, you can obtain data about the requests and responses, as follows:

 - **currentSize:** The number of pods running the algorithm.